0xaboomar/Assignments/AI/Task 2/task2.md

-# Implementation of DFS & BFS with printing the path of each node
+# Implementation of DFS & BFS with printing the path to the target node

 The idea is to maintain a parent map that maps each node to it's corresponding parent node.

-After finishing the DFS | BFS Traversal build the parent path for each node and print it
+The traversal stops after reaching the target node , then the path to this node is constructed from the parent map and printed

 Here is the output of DFS code